-You will be required to provide personal details including your name, address, occupation and salary.
+All applicants to complete a referencing/application form.
+You will be required to provide personal details including your name, address, occupation, and salary.

 We pass your information to an external referencing company and will only be able to agree to a tenancy subject to satisfactory replies from the searches made.
 The referencing company will seek to establish your financial credibility and will make contact with your previous Landlord/Agent and employer or accountant.
 These are routine procedures taken to protect all parties.

 Should you have County Court Judgements registered against you it may prove difficult to grant you a tenancy unless satisfactory evidence of the clearance of debt is produced prior to the commencement of the tenancy.

 If you are granted a tenancy because of the information you have provided, which subsequently proves to be false, you may be committing an offence and your tenancy may be at risk.
 Hence it is vitally important to provide accurate information.

 Should you be unable to provide satisfactory references or credit checks, you may still be offered a tenancy subject to a suitable Guarantor being provided.
 The Guarantor will need to provide satisfactory references and credit checks and will be expected to sign a form to guarantee your legal commitments in the tenancy, including payment of rent.
 You will only be offered a tenancy of the property, subject to the above requirements and the terms of the tenancy agreement, the payment of the application fee, the deposit, the agreed advanced rent, and the Landlord’s agreement that the tenancy can proceed.

 To support your application, you will need to visit our office and provide us with a copy of a current passport and proof of right of residency, if applicable.